Sequences and Map Types¶

 Tuples implement all of the common sequence operations.

-The range type represents an immutable sequence of numbers and is commonly used for looping a specific number of times in forloops.
+type represents an immutable sequence of numbers and is commonly used for looping a specific number of times in for

 Ranges implement all of the common sequence operations except concatenation and repetition (due to the fact that range objects can only represent sequences that follow a strict pattern and repetition and concatenation will usually violate that pattern).